TubalQ/BackupBuddy/README.md

 You may need to manually install "sudo" on Proxmox

-If you're getting: Failed to retrieve remotes: Command 'rclone listremotes' returned non-zero exit status 127.
+If you're installing on an unprivileged LXC and you're getting: Failed to retrieve remotes: Command 'rclone listremotes' returned non-zero exit status 127.
    Run:

     apt install rclone